 what did they do for sport and entertainment?
 Well, they spied on their

 neighbors, of course!
-We examine punishments for law-breakers and
+We examine punishments for law-breakers and the

-style, if you DARE.
+if you DARE.
 Not advised for audiences with young children.

 |First Ladies, Part I

 |Although it's the President of the United States who runs for office, his

 wife also becomes a very public figure, often times, to her dismay.